oracle/tribuo/docs/Architecture.md

 These interfaces are supplied to the `RowProcessor` on construction (or configuration).
 By default, `FieldProcessor`s are bound to a single column, but there is an optional system which generates new `FieldProcessor`s based on supplied regexes.
-This system can be used if the data is drawn from a schema -less format where the presence of fields in particular documents is not known in advance by the user.
+This system can be used if the data is drawn from a schema-less format where the presence of fields in particular documents is not known in advance by the user.
 The regex system is also useful when the set of fields is large and the number of unique `FieldProcessor`s is small.
 For example, the same field processor can be applied to all columns whose name begins with "A", thus avoiding the need to write a large configuration or code file to describe all such columns.
 Although these regexes are usually instantiated once, before any rows are processed, `RowProcessor` is intentionally subclass-able so that developers can trigger expansion whenever necessary.
 In the current implementation, there is at most one `FieldProcessor` per field; we'll reconsider this restriction if there is sufficient interest.

 Internally, the `RowProcessor` operates on `ColumnarFeature`, which is a feature subclass that tracks both the feature name and the column name.
 It's